Brickyard 400: Early years

 Around 1969, USAC proposed a race at the Indianapolis Motor Speedway for the USAC Stock Car division.
 It was to be called the "Tony Hulman Classic", but Hulman and the Speedway management declined the offer.
 The race would have had to have been held in the autumn, since all desirable summer dates were already taken.
 For instance, the July 4 weekend was already taken by the Firecracker 400, which would have prevented any NASCAR stars from crossing over to participate; plus several USAC regulars were known to pick up rides for Daytona.
 Labor Day weekend was already crowded with the USAC California 500 at Ontario, the NASCAR Southern 500 at Darlington, and the NHRA U.S. Nationals at nearby IRP.
 No progress towards scheduling a stock car race, whether USAC or NASCAR, was ever taken before Tony Hulman died in 1977.

-In 1980, due to a tax dispute with the City of Daytona Beach and Volusia County, Bill France openly threatened to move the NASCAR Firecracker 400 to the Indianapolis Motor Speedway.
+In 1980, due to a tax dispute with the City of Daytona Beach and Volusia County, Bill France Sr. openly threatened to move the NASCAR Firecracker 400 to the Indianapolis Motor Speedway.
 A few weeks later, however, the parties reconciled, and the plan to move the race was withdrawn.

 In the summer of 1979, during the first USAC/CART Split, a proposal was made to hold a second race at the Indianapolis Motor Speedway.
 After the California 500 switched alliances mid-season to become a CART series race, USAC proposed a Labor Day weekend race meet that would consist of a USAC Stock Car/Championship Car doubleheader.
 A 250-mile stock car race on Saturday would be followed by a 250-mile Indycar race on Sunday.
 However, the plan never materialized.
 One of the issues noted was a potential conflict with the NHRA U.S. Nationals at nearby IRP.
 Even still, rumors of a late-summer stock car race persisted for another year or so.
 Speculation grew after Ontario Motor Speedway closed and opened up a date on the NASCAR schedule.
-In early 1982, then-Speedway president John Cooper was said to have made a 'hand-shake' deal with Bill France for a race, but it was vetoed by Mary F. Hulman.
+In early 1982, then-Speedway president John Cooper was said to have made a 'hand-shake' deal with Bill France Sr. for a race, but it was vetoed by Mary F. Hulman.
 Cooper subsequently resigned, saying the details had never really been ironed out, and talks about a stock car race at Indy cooled for the next several years.

 Though no stock car races had ever been held, the Speedway did occasionally see stock car testing and endurance runs.
 In 1956, Ford set a 500-mile stock car record, and in 1956, the Nichels Engineering Endurance Run was held.
 A. J. Foyt was known to have used his garage at Indy to store race cars during the summer months, and in 1979 was said to have taken his NASCAR stock car for test laps.